 - 🌸 Cherry Blossom Festival – April means it’s time for Essex County’s annual Cherry Blossom Festival held in Branch Brook Park!
 These beautiful pink and white flowers only bloom for a few short weeks before they fall.
 Take advantage and see them as soon as you can.

 - 🌸 Food Truck Festivals – Spring is just the beginning of many food truck festivals.
-Try foods from a variety of vendors all over the state.
+Try local New Jersey foods from a variety of vendors all over the state.

 - 🌸 Farmer’s Markets – After a brief interruption during the cold months, our many farmer’s markets open up again.
 They sell amazing produce and baked goods from all over the Garden State.